 Horace Holley was one of the American Bahais: he was a member of the National Spiritual Assembly in the USA from 1923, so we can assume that he would know the Epistle, would read the Star of the West, and would also have known that Abdu’l-Baha is reported to have cited and endorsed this verse in the popular and widely used (but unreliable) Paris Talks (page 158).
-He could not have known that Abdu’l-Baha also explains and expands on this verse in his Sermon on the Art of Governance.
-In 1938, Horace Holley was writing the preface to a collection of Shoghi Effendi’s letters, called “The World Order of Baha’u'llah.”
+He could not have known that Abdu’l-Baha also explains and expands on this verse in The Art of Governance.
+In 1938, Horace Holley was writing the preface to a collection of Shoghi Effendi’s letters, called “The World Order of Baha’u’llah.”
 He wrote (page vii):

 the old conception of religion, which separated spirituality from the fundamental functions of civilization, compelling men to abide by conflicting principles of faith, of politics and of economics, has been forever destroyed.
 The command, “Render unto God that which is of God, and unto Caesar that which is of Caesar,” has been annulled by the law of the oneness of humanity revealed by Baha’u’llah.

 The background assumption is visible here: Holley thinks that an ideal society would be unified and that unity does not permit church and state to be separate.